 The College Chemistry II course continues the development and application of concepts, theories, and laws underlying chemistry that were introduced in Principles of Chemistry I.

-The course extends the study of thermodynamics taught in Principles of Chemistry I to the development of chemical equilibria and kinetics with applications to water chemistry and electrochemistry.
-In addition, students will gain insight into the workings of the material world through an introduction to nuclear chemistry, battery technology, polymer chemistry, and applications in organic chemistry and biochemistry.
+The course extends the study of thermodynamics taught in Principles of Chemistry I, or a first college chemistry course, to the development of chemical equilibria and kinetics with applications to water chemistry and electrochemistry.
+In addition, students will gain insight into the workings of the material world through introduction to nuclear chemistry, battery technology, polymer chemistry, and applications in organic chemistry and biochemistry.

 Introduction to Chemical Practices II—the course’s lab component—provides laboratory exercises that focus on analytical laboratory techniques, modern chemistry instrumentation, such as spectrophotometers, voltage probes, and a variety of experimental protocols of how to analyze and identify unknowns.

-In Kinetics, we will map the progress of the reaction to a time scale.
-Catalysts, such as enzymes, will be studied as well
+In Kinetics, we will map the progress of the reaction to a time scale and study catalysts, such as enzymes.

 CHEMISTRY IN THE MODERN WORLD